FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-05-29-authentication-in-angular-with-ngrx-and-aspnetcore.md

 );
 ```

-and the `data.service.ts` is firing the http request and returning the observable.
+and the `data.service.ts` is throwing the http request and returning the observable.

 ```ts
 @Injectable({ providedIn: 'root' })